s3ql/s3ql/rst/mount.rst

 Maximum Number of Cache Entries
 -------------------------------

-The maximum size of the cache can be configured with the `--cachesize` option.
-In addition to that, the maximum number of objects in the cache is limited by the `--max-cache-entries` option, so it is possible that the cache does not grow up to the maximum cache size because the maximum number of cache elements has been reached.
+The maximum size of the cache can be configured with the :cmdopt:`--cachesize` option.
+In addition to that, the maximum number of objects in the cache is limited by the :cmdopt:`--max-cache-entries` option, so it is possible that the cache does not grow up to the maximum cache size because the maximum number of cache elements has been reached.
 The reason for this limit is that each cache entry requires one open file descriptor, and Linux distributions usually limit the total number of file descriptors per process to about a thousand.

-If you specify a value for `--max-cache-entries`, you should therefore make sure to also configure your system to increase the maximum number of open file handles.
-This can be done temporarily with the `ulimit -n` command.
+If you specify a value for :cmdopt:`--max-cache-entries`, you should therefore make sure to also configure your system to increase the maximum number of open file handles.
+This can be done temporarily with the :program:`ulimit -n` command.
 The method to permanently change this limit system-wide depends on your distribution.